Importing from TP-7 and Other Recorders

 In later firmware versions, the memo button still works but Memo as a dedicated mode is turned off by default.
 Enable it in the TP-7 settings so voice memos are stored separately — this makes them easier to find and import.

-With the TP-7 connected in MTP mode, it appears in SR-7’s sidebar.
-Click it to browse all audio files on the device.
-Select recordings to import — SR-7 automatically transcribes them, generates AI titles and summaries, and makes them fully searchable.
+Use teenage engineering’s Field Kit app to mount the TP-7.
+Then drag audio files into SR-7, or use File > Import Audio to select them.
+SR-7 automatically transcribes them, generates AI titles and summaries, and makes them fully searchable.
 Imported recordings work exactly like ones made directly in SR-7.

 Other Devices